• Skip to main content

 Traveling Huntleys

-We were looking forward to coming back to Bryce Canyon National Park because of it’s collection of natural amphitheaters consisting of orange, red, and white hoodoos.
-We were less than an hours drive from Escalante, Utah.
-Nearby was Kodachrome Basin State Park.
+We were looking forward to returning to Bryce Canyon National Park for its collection of natural amphitheaters filled with orange, red, and white hoodoos.
+We had come less than an hour’s drive from Escalante, and nearby was Kodachrome Basin State Park.

 Bryce Canyon National Park

-Bryce Canyon is not a canyon because it wasn’t formed by a river.
-It was formed by frost and erosion of sedimentary rock from rain runoff.
+Despite its name, Bryce Canyon is not really a canyon — it was not carved by a river.
+Instead, its amphitheaters were shaped by frost-wedging and the erosion of soft sedimentary rock by rain and runoff.

-The rim at Bryce Canyon is at 8,000 feet, but parts of the canyon views are at over 9,000 feet elevation.
-Hiking at 8,500 feet was a little more demanding, but well worth it.
+The rim at Bryce Canyon sits around 8,000 feet, and the park climbs to over 9,000 feet at its southern end.
+Hiking at 8,500 feet was a little more demanding than we are used to, but well worth it.

-Bryce Canyon was made a National Park in 1928.
+Bryce Canyon was first protected as a national monument in 1923 and became a national park in 1928.
 It is definitely one of our favorite parks.

-There were deer, antelope, and plenty of chipmunks and squirrels for Jake to get excited over.
+We spotted mule deer and pronghorn antelope, along with plenty of chipmunks and ground squirrels for Jake to get excited about.

 Queen’s Garden Trail